 A Study of Experimental Immunotherapy With Autologous (your own) T-cells for Non-Small Cell Lung Cancer

-Adoptive T-cell therapy (ACT) is a therapeutic approach that uses T lymphocytes of subjects with cancer, obtained by leukapheresis with the aim of generating an anti-tumor T-cell immune response.
-NY-ESO-1 and LAGE-1a antigens are tumor-associated proteins that have been found in several tumor types.
-Clinical trials using ACT with T-cells directed against NY-ESO-1/LAGE-1a have shown objective responses in subjects with cancer.
+Adoptive T-cell therapy (ACT) is a therapeutic approach that uses T lymphocytes of participants with cancer, obtained by leukapheresis with the aim of generating an anti-tumor T-cell immune response.
+New York esophageal squamous cell carcinoma 1 (NY-ESO-1) and cancer testis antigen 2 (LAGE-1a) antigens are tumor-associated proteins that have been found in several tumor types.
+Clinical trials using ACT with T-cells directed against NY-ESO-1/LAGE-1a have shown objective responses in participants with cancer.
 Pembrolizumab is a monoclonal antibody that acts specifically on tumor targeting T-cells and increases T-cell anti-tumor function.
-Pembrolizumab will be used in combination with NY-ESO-1/LAGE-1a TCR engineered subject T-cells (GSK3377794) to potentially further improve therapy for subjects.
-The primary objective of the study is to evaluate the safety and tolerability of autologous genetically modified T-cells (GSK3377794) in human leukocyte antigen (HLA) positive plus NY-ES0-1/ LAGE-1 positive subjects alone or in combination with pembrolizumab.
+Pembrolizumab will be used in combination with NY-ESO-1/LAGE-1a T Cell Receptors (TCR) engineered participant T-cells (GSK3377794) to potentially further improve therapy for participants.
+The primary objective of the study is to evaluate the safety and tolerability of autologous genetically modified T-cells (GSK3377794) in human leukocyte antigen (HLA) positive participants with NY-ES0-1/ LAGE-1a positive advanced non-small cell lung cancer (NSCLC) alone (Arm A) or GSK3377794 in combination with pembrolizumab in participants with NSCLC with wildtype epidermal growth factor receptor (WT EGFR) and WT anaplastic lymphoma kinase/ c-ros oncogene 1 (ALK/ROS1) (Arm B) and participants with NSCLC with EGFR or ALK/ROS1 aberration (Arm C).
 This study consists of screening phase, Leukapheresis/ GSK3377794 manufacture, lymphodepletion/treatment phase and follow-up.
-Subjects will receive GSK3377794 as monotherapy (Arm A) or as a combination therapy with pembrolizumab (Arm B), subjects in Arm C will receive the same treatment as subjects in the Arm B. Approximately 45 subjects will be enrolled into the study.
+Participants will receive GSK3377794 as monotherapy (Arm A); or as a combination therapy with pembrolizumab (Arm B), and participants in Arm C will receive the same treatment as participants in the Arm B. Approximately 54 participants will be enrolled into the study.

-Neoplasms GSK3377794 Pembrolizumab T Cell Receptors Adoptive T-cell therapy Non-Small Cell Lung Cancer Lung Neoplasms Carcinoma, Non-Small-Cell Lung
+Neoplasms GSK3377794 Pembrolizumab T Cell Receptors Adoptive T-cell therapy Non-Small Cell Lung Cancer letetresgene autoleucel

 You can join if…